Anatomy of the Legs and Feet

 Having mastered trimming, you will learn to put shoes on the horses.
 This will not be any great feat after you learn to level the foot and make shoes that fit properly.
 You will learn how to choose the right size and length of bar stock to properly fit normal hooves and nail and finish your work using the right methods and tools.

 You will learn to balance horses for soundness and performance.
 Some lameness can be corrected by shoeing.
 You will learn how to recognize them and how to determine which corrective shoe to use.
-You will learn about lameness caused by improper shoeing and how to change a horses mode of travel to stop forging, interfering, scalping, cross-firing, knee hitting, speed culting, etc. As the course progresses you will be making hand tools, swedge blacks, race plates, harness horse shoes, gaited horse shoes, and a variety of corrective shoes with calks, trailers, toe grabs, rolled toes, bars, etc. The course will concentrate on the pleasure horse because today they are by far the predominant horse.
+You will learn about lameness caused by improper shoeing and how to change a horse’s mode of travel to stop forging, interfering, scalping, cross-firing, knee hitting, speed cutting, etc. As the course progresses you will be making hand tools, swedge blacks, race plates, harness horseshoes, gaited horseshoes, and a variety of corrective shoes with calks, trailers, toe grabs, rolled toes, bars, etc. The course will concentrate on the pleasure horse because today they are by far the predominant horse.

 You will learn a basic healthy diet for horses, how to feed horses according to the way they are used, and dealing with those problems.

 There are many livestock owners on Native American reservations, and all of them need to take care of their horses’ feet.
 By learning horseshoeing skills. livestock owners will become more self-sufficient with their horse-care, save money, have the potential to earn more money, and most importantly, improve the quality of horses on the Nation.